Background pattern

 • discharge.

-In rare cases, people who have used EVENITY have experienced atypical femoral fractures caused by a small or no trauma.
-These types of fractures often occurred after warning signs such as pain in the femur or groin for several weeks before the fracture occurred.
-It is unknown if EVENITY caused these unusual fractures.
-Inform your doctor or pharmacist if you experience any new or unusual pain in your hip, groin, or thigh.
+In people who have used EVENITY, atypical fractures of the thigh bone have rarely occurred (may affect up to 1 in 1,000 people) due to minor or no trauma.
+These types of fractures were often preceded by warning signs such as pain in the thigh or groin for several weeks before the fracture occurred.
+It is not known if EVENITY caused these unusual fractures.
+Tell your doctor or pharmacist if you experience any new or unusual pain in your hip, groin or thigh.

 Children and adolescents

-EVENITY has not been studied in children and adolescents and is not approved for use in pediatric patients (age <18
+The use of romosozumab has not been studied in children and adolescents and is not approved for use in pediatric patients (aged <18 years).< p>

 Other medicines and EVENITY